Want to know what businesses and entertainers to support and boycott? Here are some executives and celebrities who supported Biden or Trump.

 But some raise eyebrows.
 An executive whose company sells products to consumers is making a risky decision by publicly endorsing any candidate.
 That goes for those supporting Biden like Dallas Mavericks owner Mark Cuban and Netflix co-founder Reed Hastings, as well as execs for Trump, such as Marcus, Monaghan, and Schnatter.
 Rappers appeal to mostly Democratic voters, so for Lil Wayne and Lil Pump, among others, to endorse Trump means they must not care much about the commercial side of their business.
 Numerous actors and athletes who supported Trump in 2016 have pulled their endorsement this time, but not Randy Quaid, Ben Stein, and Mike Ditka.

-Among those who have withdrawn their endorsement for Trump this year are his former National Security Adviser John Bolton, his former spokesman Anthony Scaramucci, conservative commentator Ann Coulter, actors Clint Eastwood, Charlie Sheen, Dana Carvey, and James Caan, comedian Dennis Miller, and athletes Tom Brady and Johnny Bench.
-A few of those, namely Bolton and Scaramucci, even go so far as to endorse Biden.
+Among those who withdrew their endorsement for Trump in 2020 were his former National Security Adviser John Bolton, his former spokesman Anthony Scaramucci, conservative commentator Ann Coulter, actors Clint Eastwood, Charlie Sheen, Dana Carvey, and James Caan, comedian Dennis Miller, and athletes Tom Brady and Johnny Bench.
+A few of those, namely Bolton and Scaramucci, even went so far as to endorse Biden.

-Some past Trump staffers like former Department of Homeland Security chief of staff Miles Taylor and former DHS official Elizabeth Neumann have circled around to support Biden.
-Most politicians switching to a Democrat are not sitting Republicans, though some like Nebraska State Sen. John McCollister are.
+Some past Trump staffers like former Department of Homeland Security chief of staff Miles Taylor and former DHS official Elizabeth Neumann circled around to support Biden.
+Most politicians switching to a Democrat were not sitting Republicans, though some like Nebraska State Sen. John McCollister were.

-About the only prominent politicians who supported Clinton in 2016 and plan to vote for Trump this time is the discredited Blagojevich and Vernon Jones, a state representative from Georgia.
-George W. Bush endorsed Clinton and says he again won’t vote for Trump but has stopped short of supporting Biden.
+About the only prominent politicians who supported Clinton in 2016 and voted for Trump in 2020 was the discredited Blagojevich and Vernon Jones, a state representative from Georgia.
+George W. Bush endorsed Clinton and said he again didn’t vote for Trump but stopped short of supporting Biden.

-Some like to know who business executives support so they can align their consumer habits with their political beliefs as much as possible.
+Some like to know who business executives and celebrities support so they can align their consumer habits and entertainment spending with their political beliefs as much as possible.
 Some release public endorsements, while many want their support hidden as much as possible so they contribute to super PACs and in the names of family members and friends.

 - Dan Gilbert, co-founder of Quicken Loans and owner of the Cleveland Cavaliers